falent/googleHomeAssistantExpressNodeJS/README.md

 <div id='id-additional-docker-containers'/>

 ### 4.2 Additional docker containers
-Imagine you would like to add a database to your docker environment or any microservice app.
+Imagine you would like to add a database to your Docker environment or any microservice app.
 With our solution it is very simple!
-Just start any database docker container and place it in our docker network.
+Just start any database Docker container and place it in our Docker network.
 For example:

 #### 4.2.1 MongoDB
 You only need to start a new container: